vestrel00/contacts-android/README.md

 ## TODO

-- Implement these (+ withContext and async functions!);
-    - DataContact
-    - RawContactContact

 - Implement Contacts.search.
 Use https://developer.android.com/training/contacts-provider/retrieve-names#GeneralMatch

 1. Fix RawContacts with photo rows getting deleted by Update by creating a Photo entity.